Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 How much excess will I pay?

 Your excess is specified in your policy schedule.
 An excess is an amount you need to pay towards each individual claim, the AA pays the remainder of the costs.
 There is an exception for the glass damage policy option, which carries zero excess.

 Under certain circumstances, the AA will reimburse the excess to you.
 You qualify for zero excess if an accident is the fault of another person whom you can identify and if this person admits their involvement in the accident.

 How to save on your AA car insurance policy

 - AA membership.
 You save on your premiums if you are a member of the New Zealand AA, with higher discounts the longer you have been an AA member.
-If you have Third Party or Third Party, Fire and Theft insurance, you qualify for an annual dollar discount.
+Each Comprehensive, Third Party, Fire and Theft or Third Party insurance policy qualifies for an annual dollar discount.

 - Policy discounts.
 Save when you take out any two or more policies at the same time.
 The discount is automatically applied on renewal too.

 - Limit your cover.
 Opting for a third party policy reduces your premium but beware that you aren’t covered if your car is stolen or if you are at fault in an accident.

 - Reduce options.
 The AA offers valuable options, including rental car cover and excess-free glass damage, but adding these options increases your premium.

 - Increase your excess.
 Pick a higher excess at the quotation stage to reduce your premium.

 How do I make a claim?

 You can submit a claim request online or by phone for the AA to start your claim.
 If you live in Hamilton or Auckland you can report a claim in person at a Customer Service Centre.
 The AA requires that you take the following steps: